game-ci/documentation/docs/cloud-runner/04-command-line.md

 When running any unity workload you must provide many parameters, such as all of the unity authentication and cloud provider settings.
 To make this easier you can use the [input override](advanced-topics/input-override).

-This enables you to provide a command to pull input, you can pull from a file or from a secret manager.
+This enables you to provide a command to pull input, e.g you can pull from a file or from a secret manager.

 ```bash
 game-ci -m cli --populateOverride true --readInputFromOverrideList UNITY_EMAIL,UNITY_SERIAL,UNITY_PASSWORD --readInputOverrideCommand="gcloud secrets versions access 1 --secret=\"{0}\""